wyrmworkspublishing/free5e/en-US/Characters_Codex/04_Adventuring/Combat_Underwater_Combat.md

 ### Underwater Combat

-When adventurers pursue sahuagin back to their undersea homes, fight off sharks in an ancient shipwreck, or find themselves in a flooded dungeon room, they must fight in a challenging environment.
+When adventurers pursue <span class="monster monster-Sahuagin_sahuagin">sahuagin</span> back to their undersea homes, fight off <span class="monster monster-Giant_Shark_giant_shark">sharks</span> in an ancient shipwreck, or find themselves in a flooded dungeon room, they must fight in a challenging environment.
 Underwater the following rules apply.

 When making a **melee weapon attack**, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll unless the weapon is a dagger, javelin, shortsword, spear, or trident.